What is Workflow Testing in Software Testing? with Examples

 - A workflow is a series of task to produce a desired outcome, which usually involves several stages or steps

-- This type of testing includes mainly integration tests as well as system test for each build
+- In Software Engineering, this type of testing includes mainly integration tests as well as system test for each build

 - Workflow Test Model include testing of artifacts like test cases, test procedures, test components, test sub-system, etc.